 HikeLand will be a magical place online where you can hang out with close friends and significant others.
 HikeMoji is going to be at the center of it – Kavin Bharti Mittal, Hike Founder, and CEO

-Mittal and his Hike team have a target audience in mind, those aged between 16 to 21.
+Mittal and his Hike team have a target audience, those aged between 16 and 21.
 Mittal is well-aware of the fact that now with access to smartphones, the consumer market consists of fairly young people.

 “HikeMoji users can now play around with over 1,200 components, including hairstyles, skin shades, accessories, facial features, expressions, and even emotions, giving them a chance to enjoy an avatar that not only reflects their personality but also their mood.
 The transition from beta to V1 (version 1) also gives users a variety of features, including dimples, freckles, cheek-lines and more,” the company said in a statement.

-With the help of machine learning and AI technology, Hike takes the selfie of a user and converts it into a HikeMoji.
+With the help of machine learning and AI technology, Hike takes a user’s selfie and converts it into a HikeMoji.